 c) Widows or terminally ill persons or disabled persons or persons aged 60 years or more or single women or single men with no family or societal support or assured means of subsistence.

 d) All primitive tribal households.

 With this increase, the number of AAY families increased to 2 crore (i.e. 30.66% of BPL families).

 (iii) Third Expansion

-6.5 The identification of the Antyodaya families and issuing of distinctive Ration Cards to these families is the responsibility of the concerned State Governments.
-Detailed guidelines were issued to the States/UTs for identification of the Antyodaya families under the AAY and additional Antyodaya families under the expanded AAY.
-Allocation of foodgrains under the scheme is being released to the States/UTs on the basis of issue of distinctive AAY Ration Cards to the identified Antyodaya families.
-The allocation for the year 2013-14 of foodgrains under AAY was around 13.82 lakh tons.
+the Antyodaya families under the AAY and additional Antyodaya families under the expanded AAY.
+Allocation of food grains under the scheme is being made to the States/UTs on the basis of issue of distinctive AAY Ration Cards to the identified Antyodaya families.

 8. CENTRAL ISSUE PRICE (CIP)

 9. TPDS UNDER NATIONAL FOOD SECURITY ACT, 2013

 The National Food Security Act, 2013 (NFSA) has been notified on 10.9.2013.
 The coverage, entitlements of foodgrains, etc. under the NFSA, 2013 have undergone change as compared to those under the existing TPDS referred above.
 NFSA, 2013 inter alia provides